 If you are unsure and need to determine whether or not your employer’s actions are considered to be discriminatory, contact an experienced Workers’ Compensation attorney immediately.

-If you believe you have been discriminated against after filing a workplace injury claim, you may obtain a complaint form online at www.LNI.wa.gov/forms/pdf/262009af.pdf or from your local L&I office.
+If you believe you have been discriminated against after filing a workplace injury claim, you may obtain a complaint form online or at your local L&I office.
 Complaints are also accepted in written form, although forms are encouraged because they make it clear what pertinent information is needed.
 You can mail your completed complaint form to: Department of Labor & Industries, P.O.
 Box 44277, Olympia, WA 98504-4277.
 Customer service representatives, claim managers, or any representative of the Department of L&I also accepts forms.